 The Veterans Health Administration offers first-class health care to eligible veterans.
-Enrollment in VA health care fulfills the Affordable Care Act (ACA) coverage requirement, so there is no need for an add-on insurance plan.
+Enrollment in VA health care fulfills the Affordable Care Act (ACA) coverage requirement.
+Despite this, the VA encourages veterans to keep their private insurance – like Tricare – which can help pay for services the VA doesn’t cover, such as non-service connected conditions.

 While the VA is at the core of health care for veterans – including veterans with disabilities or low income – civilian health care also plays a vital part in your overall care.
 In fact, a recent report (2020) by the National Center for Veterans Analysis and Statistics showed that less than half of all veterans used any VA services or benefits in 2017.